-Thomas Scholes-Fogg is the Founder and Chief Executive of the UK’s national Emergency Services Day; the Emergency Services Festival of Thanksgiving; and the 999 Cenotaph.
+Thomas E.J.
+Scholes-Fogg is the Founder and Chief Executive Officer of the UK’s national Emergency Services Day; the Emergency Services Festival of Thanksgiving; and the 999 Cenotaph.

 He also serves as a policeman in a major English force.

-Tom believes there is no greater joy and honour than public service and working to make your community and country a better place.
+Tom believes there is no greater joy and honour than public service and working to make your community and country a better place to live, work and study.

 Education and previous roles